LukeSmithxyz/based.cooking/src/churros.md

 ## Ingredients

 - Butter 50g
-- Vanilla-extract 1/2 tsp
+- Vanilla-extract 1/2 Tsp
 - Flour 250g ( it should be from an unopened fresh bag so liquid absorption is well permitted )
-- Bicarbonate-of-soda 1 tsp
+- Bicarbonate-of-soda 1 Tsp
 - Sunflower oil 1 litre!
 - Bread chunks ( for testing oil heat )